FastAbp/FastAbpGuide/docs/Module-Development-Specification.md

 ### common.props

 Follow the steps below:
-1. Copy the [common.props](https://github.com/Syrna/FileManagement/blob/master/common.props) demo to your module.
+1. Copy the [common.props](https://github.com/FastAbp/FileManagement/blob/master/common.props) demo to your module.
 1. Edit `Version`, `Description`, `PackageTags` and `PackageLicenseExpression`.
 (Don't follow the ABP framework's version.)

 ### README.md

-Refer to the [README.md](https://github.com/Syrna/FileManagement/blob/master/README.md) demo.
+Refer to the [README.md](https://github.com/FastAbp/FileManagement/blob/master/README.md) demo.
 You can customize the structure, but in fact similar formats are more readable.

 ### Packaging and Publishing

-Refer to the [GitHub Action demo](https://github.com/Syrna/FileManagement/tree/master/.github/workflows/publish.yml), configure your project publication jobs.
+Refer to the [GitHub Action demo](https://github.com/FastAbp/FileManagement/tree/master/.github/workflows/publish.yml), configure your project publication jobs.
 The NuGet packages will be automatic built and published after you commit code to the **master** branch with a new module version.

 ### Continuous Updating

-* Syrna modules always follow the latest version of ABP framework, so when a new version ABP released, you should upgrade your modules as soon as possible.
+* FastAbp modules always follow the latest version of ABP framework, so when a new version ABP released, you should upgrade your modules as soon as possible.
-* Write down the roadmap in README.md with reference to this [demo](https://github.com/Syrna/FileManagement/blob/master/docs/README.md#road-map) and implement them when you have time and inspiration.
+* Write down the roadmap in README.md with reference to this [demo](https://github.com/FastAbp/FileManagement/blob/master/docs/README.md#road-map) and implement them when you have time and inspiration.
 * Create a new GitHub release and announce all the **breaking changes** before publish new version pacakges to NuGet.

 ## Contribute to FastAbp

-Welcome to contribute to Syrna organization, you can publish new modules or improve existing modules for us.
+Welcome to contribute to FastAbp organization, you can publish new modules or improve existing modules for us.

 ### Publish New Modules

-If you want to contribute a new module to Syrna, please create an issue [here](https://github.com/Syrna/SyrnaGuide/issues) to introduce your design and provide the link to your module Github repository.
-We will evaluate your design and review your code, if the module is well-designed and needed, we will add it to Syrna org.
+If you want to contribute a new module to FastAbp, please create an issue [here](https://github.com/FastAbp/FastAbpGuide/issues) to introduce your design and provide the link to your module Github repository.
+We will evaluate your design and review your code, if the module is well-designed and needed, we will add it to FastAbp org.

 ### Improve Existing Modules